History of Qantas

 The Boeing 747 fleet was upgraded from 1989 with the arrival of the new Boeing 747-400 series.
 The delivery flight of the first 747-400 was a world record for commercial aircraft, flying the 18001 km from London to Sydney non-stop.
 The Australian Government sold the domestic carrier Australian Airlines to Qantas in August 1992.
 This provided Qantas access to the Australian domestic market for the first time in its history.
 Qantas was privatised in two stages, first by a sale of 25% to British Airways in 1993 and the remaining 75% by public float in mid-1995.
 Qantas ordered twelve Airbus A380-800s in 2000 and was soon the third airline to receive A380s, after Singapore Airlines and Emirates.
 The airline created a new cut-price subsidiary airline, Jetstar Airways after Virgin Blue expanded in October 2001.
-On 13 December 2004, the first flight of Jetstar Asia Airways took off from its Singapore hub to Hong Kong, marking Qantas' entry into the Asian cut-price market.
+On 13 December 2004, the first flight of Jetstar Asia took off from its Singapore hub to Hong Kong, marking Qantas' entry into the Asian cut-price market.

 Before 29 October 2011, Qantas operated a significant number of international flights into and out of Singapore Changi, Auckland Airport, Brisbane Airport, Los Angeles International and London Heathrow airports.
 Qantas has been one of the most profitable airlines in the world.
 In 2008, the first Qantas Airbus A380 was handed over by Airbus at a ceremony on 19 September.
 The first route for the A380 was Melbourne to Los Angeles.